LifeOf97/LifeOf97/README.md

 ![MasterHead](./mainheader.png)
 <h1 align="center">Hi 👋, I'm Kelvin Mayowa</h1>
 <h4 align="center">
 A Backend Developer with 3+ years experience in software development.
 Experienced in both Python and JavaScript programming.
 With strong knowledge of Django framework, Docker, Websocket, API development, ORM and Scripting.
-I have been freelancing since the start of my career and now seeking growth opportunities.
-I am ready to put in my 100% to work and learn so as to positively impact the system i find myself, and grow my skills at any given opportunity. work in a Linux environment with the Ubuntu distro, an excellent team player, reliable, dependable with problem solving skills.
-Below is a set of language/tools i am fully proficient with.
+I've got experience deploying securely to production with AWS, Alibaba Cloud and the likes. i use docker to containerize apps, Nginx to serve and more. i run unit testing with pytest in python and vitest, cypress in JavaScript (Vuejs), i use GitHub actions CI/CD, work in a Linux environment with the Ubuntu distro.
+I believe i am an excellent team player, reliable, dependable with problem solving skills.
+See my skill set below.
 </h4>

 <p align="center">